Morwenn/tight_pair/README.md

   This notably allows to directly construct a `cruft::tight_pair` from `std::pair<T, U>`, `std::tuple<T, U>` or `std::array<T, 2>`, as well as other conforming types from third-party libraries.

-- Piecewise construction accepts tuple-like classes instead of just instances of `std::tuple` to pass arguments to initialize the pair members.
+- Piecewise construction accepts tuple-like classes instead of just instances of [`std::tuple`][std-tuple] to pass arguments to initialize the pair members.

 - When possible the comparison operators are optimized with bit tricks to be branchless, and hopefully faster than the `std::pair` equivalents.
 They are currently optimized for a subset of the `unsigned` types.
 Here are some benchmarks